tind-ai/agnai/instructions/memory.md

   - This is the text that is inserted into your prompt when one of your keywords is found.
   - E.g. `{{user}}'s favourite drink is red cordial on the rocks`

 Your generation settings will have a **Memory Depth**.
-This is the maximum number of chat messages that Agnai will scan for keywords.
+This is the maximum number of chat messages that tind.ai will scan for keywords.
 It is important to remember this all happens in your browser.

 You can use `*` (matching any character zero or more times) and `?` (matching a single character) wildcards in your keywords, e.g.